Home

 My

-biases: I am generally low tech, but I do believe in having the right
+biases: I am generally low tech, but I do believe in having the

 gear in some departments and I usually walk with "expedition